pkp/pkp-docs/dev/documentation/en/architecture-handlers.md

 }
 ```

-Error responses from the API should pass a locale key which describes the error.
+Error responses from the API should pass a locale key that describes the error.

 ```php
 import('lib.pkp.classes.handler.APIHandler');